themeteorchef/saas-stripe/saas-stripe-pt-2.md

 Because Stripe's `updateCard` method requires not only a `customerId` but also a _cardId_, we need to retrieve it first _before_ we update the card.
 It's important to note that this isn't 100% necessary.
 In reality, we could have stored the ID of customer's current credit card in our database.
 There's nothing wrong with this, it was just more or less an oversight.

-If you want to save yourself an extra API call, it's worth exploring storing the `cardId` (again, this isn't the card number itself but a unique identifier Stripe uses to reference the card) in your own database.
+If you want to save yourself an extra API call, it's worth exploring storing the `cardId` (again, this isn't the card number itself but a unique identifier Stripe uses to _reference_ the card) in your own database.
 The rest of this is what you expect: hop over to the `stripeRetrieveCustomer` method, snag the `cardId`, and then pass it back to our call to `Stripe.customers.updateCard` method.
 Boom!
 Once this completes your customers card will be updated.
-Back on the client, we'll fire an alert message via `Bert` to let them know all is well.
+Back on the client, we'll fire an alert message via `Bert` to let them know all is well and toggle reactivity on our `{{plan}}` helper by setting `currentUserPlan_` to `null`.

 ### Subscription Status
 Okay, so, we've got some important functionality wired up to help our customer better control the state of their account.
 But we've left something out...actually _displaying_ the account state.
 Next, we'll learn how to manage the customer's subscription status and help them to understand the current state of their account.